01 of 07

-Tall, Refreshing Highball Drinks in the Bar
+Tall, Refreshing Highball Drinks

-Vodka is also mixed with a single fruit juice and the Cape Codder (cranberry juice—aka Vodka Cranberry), Greyhound (grapefruit juice), and Screwdriver (orange juice) are three essential mixed drinks you should know.
+Vodka is also often mixed with a single fruit juice.
+The Cape Codder (cranberry juice—aka Vodka Cranberry), greyhound (grapefruit juice), and screwdriver (orange juice) are three essential mixed drinks you should know.

 Most of the volume of a highball drink is made up of the non-alcoholic mixer and that creates drinks which are relatively light on the alcohol.
 This makes the highball style a great way to enjoy your whiskey without the heavy buzz.

 There is, of course, the basic highball drink, which mixes your favorite whiskey with ginger ale.
 You will also encounter these whiskey and soda highballs:

 The collins family of drinks uses a simple highball drink formula.
 The whiskey version is known as the John Collins, a mix of bourbon, lemon, syrup, and club soda.
 You can also switch from whiskey to gin and have a Tom Collins or use any variety of liquor as the base to create a variation on the collins.

 The Lynchburg lemonade is the last of the essential whiskey highballs and it's a bit more complex than Jack and lemonade.
 To make a proper Lynchburg Lemonade, mix Jack Daniel's with triple sec, sour mix, and lemon-lime soda.

 The most common way to enjoy gin at the most bars and restaurants is as a highball.
 Among these, the famous gin and tonic (G&T) takes top honors.
 It's a nice, relaxing drink that's fantastic with any meal.